 Right of occupancy

-Regardless of whose name the house is in, a married person is entitled to live there unless a court orders the person to leave.
-This applies to both the husband and wife.
+Regardless of whose name the home is in, a party to a relationship is entitled to live there unless a court orders the person to leave.
+This applies to either party to the relationship.

 If a person is threatening to sell, give away or mortgage the home or any other property during the separation and before the final property order, the other person can seek a court order (called an injunction) to stop this.
 This only applies to a property in the sole name of the person threatening to dispose of it as a home in both names cannot be disposed of unless both agree or the court orders it sold.